burg5204/MC-Recipe-Randomizer/README.md

 - Run the script `python scrambler.py name.zip`.
 - Put zip file that is generated into a folder named `datapacks` inside your world folder.
 #### Blacklist
   Blacklist needs a filename (without the extension) per line.
-If you don't want a blacklist leave the file empty, don't delete it!
+If you don't want a blacklist leave the file empty, or delete it.